The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Your planned activities will influence your Disneyland packing list.

-If you’re going to be at the park all day until nightfall, you’ll need to make room for some sweaters/jackets.
+If you plan to be at the park all day until nightfall, you’ll need to make room for some sweaters or jackets.

 If lounging by the pool is another one of your main objectives, you’ll need to bring a swimsuit or two.

-A mini backpack that can fit all your Disneyland needs such as a fan, water bottle, phone, camera, sunglasses and sunscreen is a great option.
-This will be your main bag during your daytime park exploration.
+A mini backpack or a crossbody sling that can fit all your Disneyland needs such as a fan, water bottle, phone, camera, sunglasses and sunscreen is a must!

 If you’re traveling in the summertime, you’re definitely going to need something big enough to carry around a water bottle.
 It’s really important to stay hydrated in that Southern California summer heat!

-I like the Fjallraven Kanken Mini Classic Backpack for something simple and compressible, so when I’m not using it, I can flatten it and store it in my luggage.
-For something more sophisticated, I go with a simple leather backpack.
+Fjallraven Kanken Mini Classic Backpack – simple and compressible, so when I’m not using it, I can flatten it and store it in my luggage.

 Want to take it up a notch?
 Consider bringing a Disney backpack or bag to truly complete your Disney look!